mlrun/demos/getting-started.md

  4. [Model serving](#serving)
  5. [Automated CI pipeline](#ci)

-This guide will help guide you on get started.
+This guide will help you get started.

 <a id="setup"></a>